 The duty of society does not end with a prisoner's release.
-The Churchill Fellowship (2016) provided the opportunity to visit four different countries to learn from those actively engaged in a range of services and approaches that support rehabilitation and reintegration, and in turn reduce recidivism.
+This presentation will outline the lessons learnt from undertaking a Churchill Fellowship study tour in 2016.
+The Fellowship provided the opportunity to visit four different countries to learn from those actively engaged in a range of services and approaches that support rehabilitation and reintegration, and in turn reduce recidivism.
 Lessons from Singapore, Scotland, Canada and the USA provided a well-rounded insight into various programs, needs and barriers.
 In particular, from all locations - Housing and Accommodation, Employment, Community, Recovery, Stigma and Language, Peer Mentors and Lived Experience were heavily identified at each turn.
 Where the duty of society does not end with a prisoner's release, the message for all members of the community include, lessening prejudice and access to a wide range of person-directed support.
 Ten broad recommendations were made in the report, and one key question to society ‘how would you feel if you were only ever known for the worst thing you’ve ever done?’

 OARS Community Transitions